metacpan/metacpan-cpan-extracted/distros/D/Data-Object-Attributes/README.md

     my $example = Example::HasDef->new;

-This package supports the `def` and `default` directives expects a coderef and is used to build a default value if one is not provided to the constructor.
+This package supports the `def` and `default` directives expects a non-reference or a coderef to be used to build a default value if one is not provided to the constructor.
 See the [Moo](https://metacpan.org/pod/Moo) documentation for more details.

 ## has-hnd